PlotSenseAI/PlotSenseAI-Hackathon-Submissions/README.md

 - **Valid contact email required** - We'll use it for updates
 - **Complete all requirements** - Incomplete submissions may not be considered
 - **Public repositories only** - Ensure your project repo is public

+## 🤖 Automated Validation

+When you submit your PR, our automated system will:
+- ✅ **Validate your JSON format** - Check all required fields are present
+- ✅ **Verify User ID format** - Ensure it matches PSH2025-XXX pattern
+- ✅ **Check repository URL** - Confirm it's a GitHub URL with your User ID
+- ✅ **Validate social media** - Ensure both Twitter/X and LinkedIn links are provided
+- ✅ **Verify email format** - Check your contact email is valid
+- ✅ **Review team structure** - Validate team member information

+The bot will comment on your PR with validation results. **Fix any issues** and push changes to re-trigger validation.

 ## 🏆 Post-Hackathon